SumoLogic/sumologic-documentation/docs/search/logreduce/logreduce-operator.md

 `... | logreduce | details\<signatureI\>`

 :::important
-Once a LogReduce query has run with the details operator, you cannot use that query again, for example in a separate Search tab.
+Once a LogReduce query has run with the details operator, you can't use that query again, for example in a separate Search tab.
 :::

 ### Optimize option